Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 This left very little time for Wildebyte Arcades.
 Luckily, I had written ahead quite a bit.
 But starting next year, the speed of book releases in that series will simply take a huge hit.
 I will likely "only" release 2 Wildebyte Arcades books next year.

+## The Big Fat Website Update

+I do one large website update per year, usually around the summer.
+This time, the update was far larger than it ever was before.
+It ended up taking many weeks ... and will take several more weeks next season.

+Why?

+* I really want my other websites to be polished and "done".
+I have to direct all my time and attention to the online store, so I can't have a list of small bugs, small unfinished sections, small "would be nice to have"s for all my websites that caused me to start "the big fat website update" in the first place.
+* I really want the other websites to become "marketing" for the online store.
+They should be so polished and offer so much that people trust my store and want to try/check out its products.
+The biggest part in that machine is [Pandaqi Games](https://pandaqi.com), which was a downright mess until I spent _weeks_ rewriting the entire code and updating all games to be part of the new system.

+This was, honestly, terrible.
+It was a huge pile of boring routine work, but it still had to be done.
+Even so, I had to completely remove several games from Pandaqi because they were just too old and badly coded to take them with me to the new system.
+(It _could_ be done, but it would take one or two entire days _per game_, which is just too much.)

+After getting the bulk of the Pandaqi work done in 2 weeks, I decided to take a break again before going insane.
+The last bit of work---probably another full week---will be done some time later.
+But at least before the online store launches.
+Because the redesign of Pandaqi is _much much much better_ in all possible ways, and it would make the website a true testament to the quality of games I can make.

+Hopefully, hopefully, I can now stop doing these big updates.
+All my major websites have clean code and structure now, everything works as intended, and adding something later should not take a lot of time or cause issues.

+{{% remark %}}
+Because I will, of course, still be adding _content_ to those websites.
+My portfolio still needs a new entry for the online store once it has launched, for example.
+{{% /remark %}}

 ## Anything Else?

 I'm not sure how much I'm allowed to say about the renovation.
-There are huge legal battles happening now, it's mostly out of our hands.
+There are legal battles happening now; it's mostly out of our hands.
 But the short version is that our home is basically unliveable, and has been for a while.
 No heating (or air conditioning) at all for years.
 Wouldn't make much sense too, because we literally have huge holes in our house where windows should've been placed.
 No space.
 No certainty of electricity, wi-fi, water, etcetera.
 Only a single place for _all_ utilities, in a home of 8 people, which is a small box standing in our backyard.

-And all of that because the builder who took up the project lied to us, never showed up, never did (proper) work, and then, after extracting as much as he could from my parents, literally disappeared and filed for bankruptcy.
+And all of that because the builder who took up the project lied to us, never showed up, never did (proper) work, and then, after extracting as much as he could from my parents, literally disappeared and pretended to be out of money.

 So, yeah, not great.
 Another reason why I'm all in on the online shop.
 It's a thing I can still make, even in these circumstances, and I really need to start earning solid money to either get out of the house or help my parents pay to fix our house.